Maine has two options you can use to homeschool your children: home instruction and private schooling.

-Each year thereafter, by September 1, you need to send a letter to the local school superintendent and to the state commissioner of education.
+Each year thereafter, by September 1, you need to send a letter to the local school superintendent.
 It is not necessary to use any particular form, but we provide HSLDA members with a specially designed Statement of Intent to Continue Home Education Form, located below.

 This letter needs to include the following: